≪ Go to our review of Sound Monitors

 RELATED REVIEW: The Best Sound Baby Monitors of 2018

 Angelcare began in 1997 and has been creating unique products for parents designed for peace of mind for parents and their newborns.
 Angelcare strives to create innovative designs to help keep babies safe.
 The company has earned various awards for user experience and overall quality with their movement monitors and they continue toward their goal of reducing the stress of infant care with a constant connection to baby.

-The chart shown here offers a comparison of the overall scores for each monitor tested in this review.
+The graph shown here shows the difference in the scores for all monitors we tested.
 The Angelcare AC420 scored higher than the AngelCare AC401 by 6 points but it is still not enough points to win an award.

-The sections below provide details on how the AC420 performed during testing.
+The next sections provide additional information on how the AC420 performed during our testing.
 The individual metric results were used to calculate the overall scores with weighting toward sound clarity and ease of use.

 The AC420 earned a 6 of 10 for sound clarity.
 Six is the second lowest score in the group with the high being 10 earned by the Vtech DM221 and the both of which won awards.

 With a maximum volume of 99.9 decibels, the sound from the parent unit is bright and distorted in a way that hurts the ears somewhat.
 This Angelcare had a similar problem to the Angelcare AC401 with problems transmitting sound continuously.
 Clarity of the sound at lower volumes is okay but given the inconsistency of the sound going in and out for several seconds and often out more than in we felt that overall the sound quality is poor.